Lance Reddick, star of 'The Wire' and 'John Wick,' dead at 60 - KESQ

 Despite his trademark intensity, Reddick also showed off a lighter side, guest starring in the sitcom “Young Sheldon” and the sketch show “Key and Peele.”

 Reddick was also the voice of Commander Zavala in Bungie’s Destiny and Destiny 2 video games — the latter of which saw a new expansion released in late February.
-Reddick was one of a handful of voice actors in the game that had a constant presence in the game and was never recast, and he had served as the voice of Destiny’s vanguard since 2014.
+He was one of a handful of voice actors in the game, serving as the voice of Destiny’s vanguard since 2014.

 Reddick is survived by his wife Stephanie Reddick and children Yvonne Nicole Reddick and Christopher Reddick.